 Summary and looking ahead

 Over the last 15 years, ReDA has empowered NRS to revolutionise its data set, resulting in greater strategic insights for all clinical activities across Scotland.
 Thanks to configuring consistent data capture and embedding a centralised system, NRS now has high-quality data for all clinical activities.
-This has led to an increase in the delivery of clinical research, maximised annual revenue of over £30 million each year, while supporting evidence-based decisions at a national level.
+This has led to an increase in the delivery of clinical research and supported evidence-based decisions at a national level.

 Powered by ReDA, NRS has been able to further enhance Scotland’s competitive position in the clinical trial space.
 NRS continues to partner with Infonetica, to support the ever-changing needs of clinical trial delivery and ensure Scotland’s success in an increasingly competitive global market.